 - Environmental Impact

 There’s no way around it.
 Vinyl windows are not built from natural materials.
 Throughout their existence, vinyl windows have come under attack over the chemical basis of the vinyl material used in frame manufacturing.
 But vinyl window creation has come a long way in recent years.
 Windows such as Pella’s 350 Series, 250 Series and Encompass by Pella include frames created from advanced polymers that are performance-tested for excellent weathering and durability that keeps families safe and healthy.

 Fiberglass windows present a stronger choice than vinyl windows, and don’t expand or contract when conducting heat and cold.Pros

 - Increased Energy Efficiency

-Fiberglass windows can provide significant positive changes in energy efficiency compared to vinyl windows.
-Pella’s Impervia fiberglass windows offer energy-efficient options that meet or exceed ENERGY STAR® guidelines in all 50 states*.
+Fiberglass windows can provide significant positive changes in energy efficiency in contrast to vinyl windows.
+Pella’s Impervia fiberglass windows offer energy-efficient options that meet or exceed ENERGY STAR® guidelines nationwide*.
 Including optional foam-insulated frames, Impervia can provide even stronger protection against extreme elements.

 - Composite Strength